 - EURR 4306/5306 and HIST 4608: Culture and Power in the Soviet Union

 - PSCI 4504: Politics of the Caucasus and the Caspian Basin

-- EURR 5202: Nazism and Stalinism (co-taught course with James Casteel)
+- EURR 5202: Nazism and Stalinism (co-taught with Professor James Casteel)

 Selected Publications Relating to European, Russian, and Eurasian Studies

 - Voices from the Soviet Edge: Southern Migrants in Leningrad and Moscow (in press, Cornell University Press; publication Spring 2019)

 - Russian Colonial Society in Tashkent, 1865-1923 (Indiana University Press, 2007).

 - Everyday Life in Central Asia, Past and Present (co-editor, with Russell Zanca), (Indiana University Press, 2007).